thiagoguarino/trybe-project36-restaurant-orders/README.md

     <b>Tasks and Status</b>
   </summary>

+   * tasks 3 and 4 are bonus tasks

   *description* | *status*
   --- | :---:
   1.1 - when executing the `analyze_log` method, the data is correctly filled in the `data/mkt_campaign.txt` file | :heavy_check_mark: